GlobalNOC/simp/README.md

   simp:latest /opt/simp/bin/simp-poller.pl
 ```

-### Building RPMs
+### Building RPMs within a Container

-To build RPM packages for traditional server deployments:
+To build RPM packages inside a Docker container for use in traditional server deployments:

 ```bash
 # Build the RPM builder